stavrosk7/CLib/README.md

 ## Information

-A Library of useful algorithms for programming to make your applications simple to understand and easy to use.
+A Library of useful algorithms for C programming to make your applications simple to understand and easy to use.

 ## Algorithms